Deploying & Scaling Voice Agents: 4-Phase Framework from POC to Production

 - Daily/hourly usage patterns

-Key metrics to establish baselines::
+Key metrics to establish baselines:

-- First response time (target: <5 seconds)
+- First response time (target: <5s)

 - STT accuracy by accent/background noise